The Stages of What Happens When There’s Injustice Against Black People

 We hear about this, we amplify it and we rage.
 We RAGE for the lives that were lost for no reason.
 We mourn for the parents who have to bury their child, the people who lost their life partners, the young ones who were there to see their friends slain.

 We rave about a system that gives no dambs about Black lives, Black bodies and Black humanity (or just HUMANITY AT ALL).
 We weep for battles fought that 50 years ago that we still haven’t won.
 We cry out for the grief we feel because Rekia, Trayvon, Mike, Aiyana, Amadou could have been any one of us.
 WE.
 RAGE, gahtdambit.
 Because America makes it clear that we’re on our own, and walking down the street is a crime when you’re Black.
+Our skins are considered deadly weapons so we die simply for being in them.

 — B'casso (@_lifeonthemoon) December 3, 2014